-Zipes has first introduced this topic of fairy tales by incorporating the overview of the evolution and how the meanings of the tales have changed over time, depending on what was happening in society.
-Before the tales were ever turned into films, Zipes has argued that fairy tales were often used to relieve social conflict by describing past experiences to the reader.
+Zipes first introduced this topic of fairy tales by incorporating the overview of the evolution and how the meanings of the tales have changed over time, depending on what was happening in society.
+Before the tales were ever turned into films, Zipes argued that fairy tales were often used to relieve social conflict by describing past experiences to the reader.
 Throughout history, fairy tales gave some sort of message to the reader, whether it was about a community or an opposition against political figures; whatever the teller wanted to share at the time, they would incorporate it into the plot of their story.
-Writers like Perrault and Brothers Grimm displayed these messages as their sole purpose of writing their tales.
+Writers like Perrault and the Brothers Grimm displayed these messages as their sole purpose in writing their tales.
 Zipes even accuses Walt Disney of robbing the literary tales that were so highly admired by him.

 Normally, in fairy tales, the heroine is described as a beautiful and good character.
-The evil character in the same story will exhibit the complete opposite in both physical appearance and values; lazy girls and older women are usually generalized as ugly, evil, and will be more than likely to try and take advantage of the heroine.
-They will show threatening traits towards the feminine ideal.
+The evil character in the same story will exhibit the complete opposite in both physical appearance and values; lazy girls and older women are usually generalized as ugly, and evil, and will be more than likely to try and take advantage of the heroine.
+They will show threatening traits toward the feminine ideal.

 In the stories, the exception is to follow the beautiful girl through her journey where she will learn a lesson and be rewarded with the ultimate accumulation: marriage.
 This leaves the reader to believe that if they fall under the correct gender roles, they will be rewarded.
 “If you are beautiful, you should passively wait, regardless of the situation you are in, for your prince to come and rescue you” (Neikirk, page 39).
 Through the majority of the fairy tale, the heroine’s beauty is what would drive the plot, not her actions.
-Expect for the female’s daydreams, the male character is normally not mentioned in the story until later.
+Except for the female’s daydreams, the male character is normally not mentioned in the story until later.
 He would be the hero and/or prince who is handsome and brave.
-While the women are locked away, the male proves his masculinity by saving her and defeating evil.
+While the woman is locked away, the male proves his masculinity by saving her and defeating evil.